Elvis Andrus Player Props: White Sox vs. Blue Jays

-Elvis Andrus and his .395 on-base percentage over his past 10 games (116 points higher than his season-long percentage), will be in action for the Chicago White Sox against the Toronto Blue Jays and Chris Bassitt on April 24 at 7:07 PM ET.
+The Chicago White Sox, including Elvis Andrus and his .333 slugging percentage in past 10 games, including two extra-base hits but no home run), battle starter Jose Berrios and the Toronto Blue Jays at Rogers Centre, Tuesday at 7:07 PM ET.

-In his most recent game he had a hitless performance (0-for-3) against the Rays.
+In his previous game he had a hitless showing (0-for-4) against the Blue Jays.

 Elvis Andrus Game Info & Props vs. the Blue Jays